Wahajyousafzai/Linkpoint/README.md

 ## Overview
-Nexus Chat is a modern, real-time web chat application built with Next.js, offering seamless communication with a sleek, responsive design.
+LinkPoint is a modern, real-time web chat application built with Next.js, offering seamless communication with a sleek, responsive design.

 ## 🌟 Features
 - Real-time messaging using Socket.IO